 Based upon the results of two single center studies, epinephrine appears to be a better first-line agent for fluid-refractory hypotensive shock than dopamine.
 However, a larger, multicenter trial that compares equipotent dosing of both agents is necessary to confirm these findings .

 ●Fluid-refractory shock with normal blood pressure – Evidence is lacking to provide clear guidance for the management of infants and children with fluid-refractory cold shock and a normal blood pressure.
 We suggest that patients with persistent signs of cold shock but normal blood pressure after initial fluid resuscitation receive low-dose epinephrine infusions (eg, 0.03 to 0.05 mcg/kg/minute) (Grade 2C).
 These patients should also continue to receive fluid resuscitation unless signs of volume overload are present.
 If patients do not respond to fluid resuscitation augmented by low-dose epinephrine infusion, then vasodilatory agents (eg, dobutamine or milrinone) are typically employed.
-Close monitoring of clinical and laboratory parameters (ie, lactate, urine output, and heart rate) with frequent patient reassessment are needed to guide the need for escalation of therapies (algorithm 2).
-Close monitoring of clinical and laboratory parameters (ie, lactate, urine output, heart rate) with frequent patient reassessment are needed to guide the need for escalation of therapies .
+Close monitoring of clinical and laboratory parameters (ie, lactate, urine output, and heart rate) with frequent patient reassessment are needed to guide the need for escalation of therapies (algorithm 2) .

 Warm shock — For patients with warm shock (eg, bounding pulses, pink extremities, and "flash" capillary refill), we suggest norepinephrine infusion starting at 0.03 to 0.05 mcg/kg/minute as the first-line drug .
 If the patient remains hypotensive, then further treatment consists of adding an additional vasopressor guided by the cardiac index (algorithm 2).
 (See "Septic shock in children: Ongoing management after resuscitation", section on 'Combination vasoactive drug therapy'.)